onyxcatto/VibeYak/README.md

 Also make sure you have [Interface Central](https://intiface.com/central/)) installed, this will be used to connect to your buttplug of choice.

-Clone this repository by running:
+Clone this repository by running in terminal:
 ```bash
    git clone https://github.com/onyxcatto/VibeYak
 ```